naimurashid/naimurashid.github.io/_members/about_naim.md

 [Dr. Naim Rashid](https://naimurashid.github.io/assets/pdf/Naim.Rashid.cv.pdf) is an associate professor in the [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/) at the [UNC Gillings School of Global Public Health](https://sph.unc.edu/), and has a joint appointment at the [Lineberger Comprehensive Cancer Center (LCCC)](https://unclineberger.org/).
 His methodological work spans several areas in genomics and statistics, addressing problems facing basic science, translational, and clinical researchers in cancer.

 Previously, Dr. Rashid was a postdoctoral fellow in the [Department of Biostatistics](https://www.hsph.harvard.edu/biostatistics/) at the Harvard School of Public Health, and the [Department of Data Sciences](https://ds.dfci.harvard.edu/) at the Dana Farber Cancer Institute, under [Giovanni Parmigiani](https://scholar.harvard.edu/parmigiani/home) and Nikhil Munshi.
-He earned his undergraduate degree in Biology with pharmacology concentration, as well as a minor in mathematics, from Duke University.

 ## Research